Are you new to owning a bearded dragon?

 Like the other plants, make sure you mix up what salads you use from meal to meal.

 Salads can make up to 1/2 of the meal for “veg” days.

 If you’re using iceberg lettuce, do so in minimal amounts and don’t provide it daily.

 - Dandelion greens

 Supplements For Bearded Dragons

-Even with an excellent and varied diet, there’s a chance your captive bearded dragon may become short of a certain type of nutrient.
+Even with an excellent and varied diet, there’s a chance your captive bearded dragon may become short in certain types of nutrients.

 The most common is calcium deficiency.

-This is from a lack of calcium in their diets or a lack of Vitamin D (which comes from the UV bulbs) needed to absorb calcium.
+This is from a lack of calcium in their diets or Vitamin D (which comes from the UV bulbs) needed to absorb calcium.